0n1cOn3/aut0_mak3r/README.md

 This project has been in development for a long time and already offers many features despite its small size.
 If you wipe a computer you might be annoyed by reinstalling tools manually—**aut0 mak3r** solves this problem for you.

-Modules such as `full_config` install and configure many components automatically.
-"The maker" was the original name, so the logo remains.
+The project is now powered by a lightweight modular launcher that keeps individual features in self-contained modules.
+Each module focuses on a single responsibility which makes the codebase easier to understand, maintain and extend.
 If you encounter any errors, please visit the [Bug Report](#bug-report) section.
-Feel free to request additional Termux tools.

 # Changelog